-Keeta Launches SME Support Initiative In Bahrain, Backing Over 2,000 Brands
+Keeta Launches SME Support Initiative in Bahrain, Backing Over 2,000 brands

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) Manama, Bahrain – April, 2026: Keeta today announced a support initiative for small and medium-sized enterprises (SMEs) across Bahrain, reinforcing its commitment to strengthening local business ecosystems and supporting its partners.
+(MENAFN- wearetheromans) Manama, Bahrain – April 6, 2026: Keeta today announced a support initiative for small and medium-sized enterprises (SMEs) across Bahrain, reinforcing its commitment to strengthening local business ecosystems and supporting its partners.

+The initiative offers eligible SME partners - businesses operating up to five or fewer physical locations - a commission reduction over a 30-day period, from April 6 to May 5.

+The move is designed to provide additional flexibility for SMB partners, helping them manage operations more effectively and maintain continuity while continuing to serve customers across the Kingdom.
+This initiative supports over 2,000 SMB brands on the platform, reflecting Keeta’s strong footprint within Bahrain’s local business community.

 Legal Disclaimer: